The Importance of updating your certification records

 Did you attend a seminar or training?
 Send it to ETA to count towards your maintenance!
 You can upload documents at any time during the year for your certification maintenance.
 ETA will keep them on file until needed.

 What Qualifies for Continuing Education / Certification Maintenance?

 In order to receive continuing education credits toward maintaining your ETA certification, you must acquire ten (10) contact hours per year to enhance your current skills and knowledge in your field.
 You must submit these hours annually to ETAâs headquarters for verification in order to receive credit toward your certification maintenance.
 When validating your continuing education, list the topic, location, sponsor and date(s).

 Would you like to give back to your association and industry?
-Certification holders can also gain continuing education credits by serving on ETA committees as a Subject Matter Expert, writing an article for the High Tech News, serving as a State Representative, and more!
+Certification holders can also gain continuing education credits by serving on ETA committees as a Subject Matter Expert, writing an article for the High Tech News, and more!

 There are a number of ways to acquire continuing education credits, including:

 - Training sessions or courses (completion certificate required)